-After a decade of development and testing, our belief is that there is only one way to make world class sparkling wine in the UK.
+After a decade of development and testing, our belief is that there is only one way to make world class English sparkling wine.

 Reserve Blend is our signature style.
 The RB range draws on our 10 year library of reserve wines that we have curated and stored in our winery at Exton Park since 2011.
 Our winemaker, Corinne Seely, composes our blends from a huge variety of flavours captured from our 60 acre single vineyard each year.

 This unique approach sets a new standard for contemporary winemaking.
 We guarantee excellence in every bottle, year-after-year.

 We are, and always will be, a single vineyard producer, offering a level of quality and consistency rarely seen in our industry.
 We’ve spent ten years on a journey of innovation, and our Reserve Blends are a direct product of that journey.
 We also have an exciting range of Limited Release wines, separate from the RB range, that further showcase our flair for innovation.